 - A cardholder disputes a transaction as a fraudulent use of their card.

-- A cardholder doesn’t recognise the charge on their banks statement.
+- A cardholder doesn’t recognize the charge on their bank statement.

 - A cardholder disputes the quality or receipt of merchandise.